Akwesasne: History

-Beginning about 1000 AD, nomadic indigenous people around the Great Lakes began adopting the cultivation of maize.
+Beginning about 1000 AD, nomadic Indigenous people around the Great Lakes began adopting the cultivation of maize.
 By the 14th century, Iroquoian-speaking peoples, later called the St. Lawrence Iroquoians, had created fortified villages along the fertile valley of what is now called the St. Lawrence River.
 Among their villages were Stadacona and Hochelaga, visited in 1535–1536 by French explorer Jacques Cartier.
 While they shared certain culture with other Iroquoian groups, they were a distinctly separate people and spoke a branch of Iroquoian called Laurentian.
 But by the time Samuel de Champlain explored the same area 75 years later in the early 1600s, the villages had disappeared.

 Historians theorize that the stronger Mohawk from the South waged war against the St. Lawrence Iroquoians to get control of the fur trade and hunting along the river valley.
 By 1600, the Mohawk used the valley for hunting grounds and as a path for war parties.

-In the early 17th century, some Christian Iroquois (primarily Mohawk, but also some Oneida, Onondaga, Cayuga and Seneca) migrated from present-day New York to Kahnawake (formerly known as Caughnawaga, after their village along the Mohawk River), a Catholic mission village established by French Jesuits south of Montreal.
-Kahnawake is a Kanienʼkehá꞉ka (Mohawk) word meaning "at the rapids".
+In the early 17th century, some Christian Haudenosaunee (primarily Mohawk, but also some Oneida, Onondaga, Cayuga and Seneca) migrated from present-day New York to Kahnawake (formerly known as Caughnawaga, after their village along the Mohawk River), a Catholic mission village established by French Jesuits south of Montreal.
+Kahnawake is a Kanienʼkehá:ka (Mohawk) word meaning "at the rapids".
 Here, additional First Nations joined the community, converting to Roman Catholicism; the Mohawk dominated in number.
 During the colonial years, this community participated in the fur trade.
 Some men regularly traveled to Albany, New York for better prices from the English and Dutch than the French were willing to give.

 In addition, warriors and families became involved in raiding and the traffic in captives during Queen Anne's War in the early 1700s between France and England.
 French and First Nations allies, including the Abenaki, would bring captives back to Kahnawake from New England settlements, often to be ransomed.
 Younger English children and women were sometimes adopted by Mohawk families and assimilated into the tribe.

 Due to exhaustion of land at Kahnawake and problems with traders' rum at the village, in the mid-1750s about 30 families migrated upriver about 20 leagues to set up a new community.
 Among the leaders were brothers and chiefs John and Zachariah Tarbell.
 Father Pierre-Robert-Jean-Baptiste Billiard accompanied the migrants as their priest.
 French officials supported the move, paying for a sawmill at the new mission.
 With tensions rising prior to the Seven Years' War (also known in North America as the French and Indian War), the French wanted to keep the Mohawk as allies, and away from English influence.